openplans/openblock-old/docs/main/maintenance.rst

 If you click on a News Item Flag in the list, you'll see details about the flagged News Item, who flagged it, when, and why.

-There is also a link to the public view of the NewsItem if you want to examine it more fully in context.
+There is also a link to the public view of the NewsItem, if you want to examine it more fully in context.

 You'll see two buttons at top: "Reject and Delete it" and "Approve it".